MeasureTheFuture/scout/README.md

 	* people detected in the frame (to compensate for subtle lighting changes).
 * ~~Fix bug in simplification code (demo-data.mov)~~
 * Remove UUID from URL structure used to communicate with mothership.
+	* Remove UUID from calibrate and log endpoints (shifting it inside form metadata).
 * ~~Rename mothership URL endpoint from scout to scout_api.~~
 * ~~Free C.free(unsafe.Pointer(file)) for calibration image.~~
 * ~~Clean up existing code:~~